felixvanmill/ThuisBezorgdMini/README.md

 - **DELETE /menu-items/{id}**
   Remove a menu item.
 - **POST /menu-items/bulk**
   Bulk upload menu items via CSV.
+This file you can find in the root folder with CSV extension.

 ### Delivery